anaywalunjkar/IS-TME/readme.txt

-# GBM Tumor Microenvironment — In Silico Simulation
+# GBM Tumour Microenvironment — In Silico Simulation

-A multiscale computational simulation of the Glioblastoma (GBM) tumor microenvironment built in Python, integrating agent-based modelling (ABM) with partial differential equation (PDE) solvers to reproduce the complex biology of high-grade gliomas in silico.
+A multiscale computational simulation of the Glioblastoma (GBM) tumour microenvironment built in Python, integrating agent-based modelling (ABM) with partial differential equation (PDE) solvers to reproduce the complex biology of high-grade gliomas in silico.

 ---

 ## What this simulates

-Glioblastoma Multiforme (GBM, WHO Grade IV) is the most aggressive primary brain tumor in adults.
-This simulation models the tumor as an evolving ecosystem of interacting cell agents and diffusible molecular fields over a 30-day virtual timeline.
+Glioblastoma Multiforme (GBM, WHO Grade IV) is the most aggressive primary brain tumour in adults.
+This simulation models the tumour as an evolving ecosystem of interacting cell agents and diffusible molecular fields over a 30-day virtual timeline.

 ### Biological components modelled